ryan-turner/DevConnect/README.md

 // Get the following values from the users table and store in array
 // user_languages is an array of the programming languages user knows
-// user_skills is an array of the skills user has (Front-end dev, Back-end dev, design, ect...)
+// user_skills is an array of the skills user has (Front-end dev, Back-end dev, design, ect...).
+Max size of 2 skills
+// user_availability is an array of days/times user is available.
+Max of 3 day/times.
+// The max size of the skills/availability arrays keeps our match_score cap at 100.
 U = [user_interest, user_languages, user_skills, user_availability]

 // Get list of all groups from groups table
-Matches = []
+Matches = [] // empty list of matches
 for each group in list_of_groups:
+	if group_size < group_max_size:
 		// Get group information and store in array
 		// group_skills is an array of skills members in the group already posses G = [group_name, group_interest, group_language_preference, group_skills, group_availability]
-	if group_size < group_max_size:
-		(group_name, match_score, match_data) = run_match(U, G)
+		(group_name, match_score, match_data) = run_match(U, G) // run_match is defined below
 		M.append((group_name, match_score, match_data))
 	end
 end
 // Return array of matches and their data for display return Matches

-// Generate matching score out of 100. group_interest and group_language_preference add the largest values.
+// Generate matching score out of 100. group_interest and group_language_preference
+// add the largest values.
 We assume 3 day/time options for the user and 2 user skills. function run_match(U, G):
 	match_score = 0
 	match_data = []
-	// While many of the values have been passed in as arrays to simplify data passing, they'll be referred to as their end variable value below for clarity's sake. if user_interest == group_interest:
+	// While many of the values have been passed in as arrays to simplify data passing,
+	// they'll be referred to as their end variable value below for clarity's sake. if user_interest == group_interest:
 		match_score += 30
 		append to match_data